juanpallotta/LPP/README.md

 L0 data levels configuration file only need a few of basic inputs:
 * `inputDataFileFormat`: At the moment, only Licel (`LICEL_FILE` option) or Raymetric (`RAYMETRIC_FILE` option) data type file are accepted.
 There is planned to accept more input data types formats in the future.
 * `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type files.
 If `SCC_NETCDF` is selected, higher modules of LPP (`lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`) can not be executed due to the different names conventions of the variables inside the file.
 A detailed description of LALINET data type can be seen in later sections of this document ([LALINET data type format](#LALINET_data_type_format)).
+* `minTime` and `maxTime`: Minimum and maximum time to analyze inside the folder passed as the first argument.
+The format must be like the example show above: **YYYY/MM/DD-HH:MM:SS**.

 If `SCC_NETCDF` is selected, the output file generated can be used as an input for the SCC platform (https://www.earlinet.org/index.php?id=281).
 More info about SCC data file format and its name convention is described in the web page of the project (https://docs.scc.imaa.cnr.it/en/latest/file_formats/netcdf_file.html).